docQodly/docs/docs/studio/coding.md

 ### Reloading code

 <Column.List align="center" justifyContent="between">
     <Column.Item width="65%">
         If you're working on a class function or method, and it gets edited elsewhere, the tab displays <code>(outdated)</code>.  <br/> <br/>
 		    To fetch the latest version, right-click the tab and choose <code>Reload</code>.
+This action initiates an immediate refresh of the code content directly from the server, ensuring that you are always working with the latest code, even if you haven't made any local edits.
     </Column.Item>
     <Column.Item width="30%">
 		<img alt="explorer" src={require('./img/coding_reload.png').default} style={{borderRadius: '6px', width: '70%'}} />